Centreville, VA Demographics

 A map of Centreville's Population by Race

-Of the 672 places in Virginia, Centreville is the 13th most populous.
+Centreville is ranked the 13th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Centreville was ranked the 13th most populous place in the 2020 Census.

 Centreville's White Population